-Upon a change of control (as described above) occurring (i) after September 30, 2019, the RSUs will vest to the extent the applicable as adjusted market and/or performance conditions have been met and (ii) prior to or on September 30, 2019, a pro rata portion (based on the percentage of days in the performance cycle that have elapsed) of the RSUs will vest to the extent the applicable as adjusted market and/or performance conditions are met.
+Upon a change of control (as described above), the RSUs will vest to the extent the applicable as adjusted market and/or performance conditions have been met.

-See "-Outstanding Equity Awards at Fiscal Year End" and note 12 of our consolidated financial statements included in Annual Report on Form 10-K for the year ended September 30, 2017 for additional information about our RSUs.
+See "-Outstanding Equity Awards at Fiscal Year End" and note 10 of our consolidated financial statements included in the Annual Report for additional information about our RSUs.